MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 ---
 title: Add authentication to your Teams bot
 author: surbhigupta
-description: Learn how to enable authentication using third-party provider to a bot app in Teams using Azure AD. ms.topic: how-to ms.localizationpriority: high
+description: Learn how to enable authentication using third-party provider to a bot app in Teams using Microsoft Entra ID. ms.topic: how-to ms.localizationpriority: high
 ---